 Kelley Provence, Student Success Coordinator

 Kelley brings over 20 years experience working with people with low literacy skills.
 She served as the Executive Director at Literacy Volunteers of America and at The Learning Center and comes most recently from being Academic Director at the Global Village Project.
 Her specialty is understanding the needs of both new English speakers as well as those needing to obtain basic adult education.
 She is overseeing both the CCC ESL/GED program as well as the after school program.

 Andrea comes most recently from the International Community School where she served for 5 years as a paraprofessional and after school teacher.

-Luay Sami, Facility Coordinator
+Luay Sami, Events and Facility Coordinator

 A native of Iraq, Luay Sami has served as an Arabic translator for the United States Army and since moving to the U.S. has worked as an Arabic instructor for a national language institute.
 Besides being a language instructor, Luay also has experience as a marketing and event coordinator.
 As an employee of CCC he serves in the capacity of sales and event coordinator and is responsible for the facilities management.
 He is a graduate of Baghdad University with dual degrees in graphic design and teaching instruction and also has a background in healthcare with a CNA certification from Woodruff Medical Training and Testing, Atlanta, GA.